jonascavalcantineto/aws-eks-labs/lab-004/README.md

 Kubectl will make Dashboard available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

 ## Creating sample user
-### In this guide, we will find out how to create a new user using Service Account mechanism of Kubernetes, grant this user admin permissions and login to Dashboard using bearer token tied to this user.
+In this guide, we will find out how to create a new user using Service Account mechanism of Kubernetes, grant this user admin permissions and login to Dashboard using bearer token tied to this user.

-[IMPORTANT]: Make sure that you know what you are doing before proceeding.
+[IMPORTANT] Make sure that you know what you are doing before proceeding.
 Granting admin privileges to Dashboard's Service Account might be a security risk.

-#### For each of the following snippets for ServiceAccount and ClusterRoleBinding, you should copy them to new manifest files like dashboard-adminuser.yaml and use kubectl apply -f dashboard-adminuser.yaml to create them.
+For each of the following snippets for ServiceAccount and ClusterRoleBinding, you should copy them to new manifest files like dashboard-adminuser.yaml and use kubectl apply -f dashboard-adminuser.yaml to create them.

-### We are creating Admin Service Account with name admin-user in namespace kubernetes-dashboard first.
+We are creating Admin Service Account with name admin-user in namespace kubernetes-dashboard first.
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: v1